 2019: Foreign policy for the EU.
 People’s University (Folkeuniversitetet).
 University of Southern Denmark, Kolding.

-1st International Summer School on Human Rights Protection under the ECHR: The reform process at the ECtHR.
-Leipzig University.
+Leipzig Univeristy, International Summer School on Human Rights Protection under the ECHR: The reform process at the ECtHR.
 September 2019